hmm, i thought they were sort of the same thing too. i figured that rompers had short pant legs and jumpers had long ones but i could be wrong.

 Playsuit is a sleeved playsuit.

-from my understanding jumpers are the shorts or pants but with the buckles at the shoulder or a buttoning at the crotch area, mainly worn by kids. romper is a slip on or button up short. and a playsuit is a slip on or button up pant.posted about 4 years ago
+from my understanding jumpers are the shorts or pants but with the buckles at the shoulder or a buttoning at the crotch area, mainly worn by kids. romper is a slip on or button up short. and a playsuit is a slip on or button up pant.posted over 4 years ago

 Jumpers are pullover and sweaters (usually knited)

 Playsuits are all-in-one with shorts also known as a romper